 In LASIK, a thin flap is created on the cornea with a microkeratome or a femtosecond laser.
 This flap is lifted to expose the underlying corneal tissue and is replaced after the cornea is reshaped with an excimer laser.

 In PRK, the thin outer layer of the cornea (epithelium) is removed and discarded prior to reshaping the underlying corneal tissue with an excimer laser.
 The epithelium repairs itself (grows back over the corneal surface) within a few days after surgery.

-For more information about PRK pros and cons, you can click here
+For more information about PRK procedure pros and cons, click here.

-The number one thing that most patients want to know right off the bat is what the procedure will cost.
-It’s also the most common reason why a patient is hesitant to have their vision corrected.
-But for most patients, the procedure winds up being cheaper than contacts in the long run!
+The number one question most patients would like to know is what the procedure will cost; It’s also the most common reason why a patient is hesitant to have their vision corrected.
+But for most patients, the procedure winds up being less costly than contact lenses in the long run!
 Click here for a link to a contact lens cost calculator.
-Just input your age and a little bit of information about your contacts, and it’ll tell you how soon the procedure is paying for itself.
-And all the while, you’re free from the hassles of contacts and glasses.
+Just input your age and a little bit of information about your contacts lenses, and the contact lens cost calculator will tell you how soon the procedure is paying for itself.
+And all the while, you’re free from the hassles of contact lenses and glasses.

-For any questions or to schedule a consultation, please visit our contact page or simply call us at 337-477-0963.
-LASIK consultations can be scheduled at your convenience and are FREE at Falgoust Eye.
-During a consultation visit, our staff will perform the tests needed for the doctor to determine if you are a good candidate, and we will also be happy to answer any questions about LASIK that you may have.
+For any questions or to schedule a consultation, please complete the form below or simply call us at 337-477-0963.
+LASIK consultations can be scheduled at your convenience at Falgoust Eye Medical & Surgical.
+During a consultation visit, our staff will perform the tests needed for Dr. Falgoust to determine if you are a good candidate, and we will also be happy to answer any questions about LASIK that you may have.